 - Can anyone help out with the bills if money gets tight?

-Finally, be considerate of the stress that a new baby may create for the family, especially if your parents are not in good health.
-If they help with babysitting or caring for your child, thank them often with kind words and deeds.
+Always be considerate of the stress that a new baby may create for a family, whether it’s you and your spouse or any family members who are helping you get ready for a baby.
+If anyone assists you with babysitting or caring for your child, thank them often with kind words and deeds.
 Do not take them for granted or abuse their generosity.
-In spite of their love for their children, grandparents often set limits on how much time they will tend grandchildren.